-- 5.21.5 We are thoroughly committed to improving children's online safety awareness at Ormiston Sir Stanley Matthews Academy.
-Our Technology Acceptable Use policy is signed up to by all children and staff annually. - 5.21.6 If a child, parent/carer or member of staff has a concern relating to online safety children are encouraged to report it.
-They can report it directly to the students Head of Year, The Safeguarding Lead or the Deputy Designated Safeguarding Lead at the academy. - 5.21.7 Through our regular communication with parents, we will reinforce the importance of children being safe online, explain what systems we use to filter and monitor online use, explain what children are being asked to do online including sites they will be asked to access and who from the academy (if anyone) their child is going to be interacting with online.
+5.15.6.
+Through our regular communication with parents, we will reinforce the importance of children being safe online, explain what systems we use to filter and monitor online use, explain what children are being asked to do online including sites they will be asked to access and who from the academy (if anyone) their child is going to be interacting with online.

-5.22 Photography and images
+5.16.
+Photography and images

-- 5.22.1 The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
-Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place. - 5.22.2 To protect children, we will: - Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications). - Seek parental consent. - Use only the child's first name with an image. - Ensure children are appropriately dressed. - Encourage children to tell us if they are worried about any photographs that are taken of them. - Remove photographs where requested. - Only use school equipment when taking photographs of children. - Comply with GDPR. - 5.22.3 Parents, carers or relatives may only take still or video photographic images of children in the academy or on academy-organised activities with the prior consent of the academy and then only in designated areas.
+- 5.16.1.
+To protect children, we will: - Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications). - Seek parental consent. - Use only the child's first name with an image. - Ensure children are appropriately dressed. - Encourage children to tell us if they are worried about any photographs that are taken of them. - Remove photographs where requested. - Only use school equipment when taking photographs of children. - Comply with GDPR. - 5.16.2.
+Parents, carers, or relatives may only take still or video photographic images of children in the academy or on academy-organised activities with the prior consent of the academy and then only in designated areas.
 If parents do not wish their children to be photographed or filmed and express this view in writing, their rights will be respected.